raspishake/farcaster-nftSeason-miniapp/README.md

 2. Click **Refresh**

-This step is required for Farcaster to re-read:
+This is required for Farcaster to re-read:

 * `/.well-known/farcaster.json`
 * account association